kant/mapillary_windows_phone/README.md

 Please file any Windows Phone specific issues or bugs [directly in this repository](https://github.com/mapillary/mapillary_windows_phone/issues).

 ### License
-Developed in the open under a BSD license.
+Developed in the open source under a BSD license.